bitkarrot/laiseebot/README.md

 - **/delete** - deletes LNBITS wallet, LN Email address and stops the bot, adds warning of any sats that are left in wallet will be donated.

 ## lnurlP extension on lnbits
-- see fill command above, sub commands to set are below:
+- see fill command above, metadata for LN address that must be synced between lnbits and github are below:
     * amount: 100- 100000 sat
     * accepts commments
     * on success: display message